plrlhb12/My-RNA-Seq-project/README.md

  3.Shell scripts for intron retention analysis

- 4.R scripts for differential expression analysis using DESeq2
+ 4.R scripts for differential expression analysis using DESeq2 (Wrong file)

  5.R scriptis for Single cell RNA-Seq with sample data using Seurat3